iceriverdog/myfabricsamples/off_chain_data/README.md

 # Off Chain data

-This sample demonstrates how you can use [Peer channel-based event services](https://hyperledger-fabric.readthedocs.io/en/release-2.0/peer_event_services.html) to replicate the data on your blockchain network to an off chain database.
+This sample demonstrates how you can use [Peer channel-based event services](https://hyperledger-fabric.readthedocs.io/en/release-1.4/peer_event_services.html) to replicate the data on your blockchain network to an off chain database.
 Using an off chain database allows you to analyze the data from your network or build a dashboard without degrading the performance of your application.

-This sample uses the [Fabric network event listener](https://hyperledger.github.io/fabric-sdk-node/release-1.4/tutorial-channel-events.html) from the Node.JS Fabric SDK to write data to local instance of
+This sample uses the [Fabric network event listener](https://fabric-sdk-node.github.io/release-1.4/tutorial-listening-to-events.html) from the Node.JS Fabric SDK to write data to local instance of
 CouchDB.

 ## Getting started

-This sample uses Node Fabric SDK application code similar to the `fabcar` sample to connect to a running instance of the Fabric test network.
-Make sure that you are running the following commands from the `off_chain_data` directory.
+This sample uses Node Fabric SDK application code similar to the `fabcar` sample to connect to a network created using the `first-network` sample.

-### Starting the Network
+### Install dependencies

+You need to install Node.js version 8.9.x to use the sample application code.
-Use the following command to start the sample network:
+Execute the following commands to install the required dependencies:

 ```
-./startFabric.sh
+cd fabric-samples/off_chain_data
+npm install
 ```

-This command will deploy an instance of the Fabric test network.
-The network consists of an ordering service, two peer organizations with one peers each, and a CA for each org.
-The command also creates a channel named `mychannel`.
-The marbles chaincode will be installed on both peers and deployed to the channel.

 ### Configuration